| Home | Important Dates | Claim Eligibility | Class Membership | Completing the Claim Form |

 • You are the Judge in this lawsuit, or a member of the Judge’s immediate family.

-No. To qualify for a payment, you must meet three more criteria:
+No. To qualify for a payment, you must meet four more criteria:

 • The Damage must occur prior to the end of the shingles’ warranty period.